 If a MEWP operator or a platform occupant becomes trapped or crushed, it often prevents them from lowering or moving the MEWP safely away from the object and can lead to crushing injuries.
 This is referred to as entrapment.
 Persons who are entrapped will often be unable to rectify the situation and may find that any operation of the MEWP controls could make the situation worse; for example, in case of a person being forced on to the control panel.

 2. Health & safety/legal obligations

-The Lifting Operations and Lifting Equipment Regulations (LOLER) 1998 places specific legal duties and obligations on a User selecting a MEWPs for lifting people, to prevent persons from being trapped or crushed when working from a MEWP platform.
+Legislation may be in place that puts specific legal duties and obligations on a User selecting MEWPs for lifting people, to prevent persons from being trapped or crushed when working from a MEWP platform.